tabsdata/tutorials/t01_csv_pub_sub/README.md

 I hope this gave you a good introduction to the Tabsdata system!
 I'd love to hear your thoughts—let us know how we can improve, what use cases you'd like us to cover in future blogs, or any other questions or feedback you have.
-Join the conversation on [Discord](https://discord.gg/XRC5XZWppc), [Github Discussions](https://github.com/tabsdata/tabsdata/discussions) or reach out to us [here](https://www.tabsdata.com/contact).
+Join the conversation on [Discord](https://discord.gg/XRC5XZWppc), [GitHub Discussions](https://github.com/tabsdata/tabsdata/discussions) or reach out to us [here](https://www.tabsdata.com/contact).